tuhiproject/tuhi/README.md

   Property: DrawingsAvailable (at)
       An array of timestamps of the available drawings.
-The timestamp of each drawing can be used as index to GetJSONData().
+The timestamp of each drawing can be used as argument to GetJSONData().
       Read-only

   Property: Listening (b)